DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-06-the-location-problem.md

 From the [high level write-up on Confluence](https://dfedigital.atlassian.net/wiki/spaces/BaT/pages/652673025/3rd+Round+on+Location+-+Providers+Multiple+Locations+Areas).

-Some providers of a certain size do not consider location to be a collection of specific pinpoints, but rather an 'area served'.
+Some providers of a certain size do not consider location to be a collection of specific pinpoints, but rather an ‘area served’.
 These include large SCITTs and Unis.

 Locations are sometimes not defined until after the application process is complete (eg larger SCITTS):